aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `tags` - (Optional, Available in 1.97.0+) Default nil, A map of tags assigned to the kubernetes cluster .
 * `proxy_mode` - (Optional) Proxy mode is option of kube-proxy. options: iptables|ipvs. default: ipvs.
 * `image_id` - (Optional) Custom Image support.
 Must based on CentOS7 or AliyunLinux2.
-* `cluster_domain` - (Optional, Available in 1.104.0+) Cluster local domain name, Default to `cluster.local`.
+* `cluster_domain` - (Optional, ForceNew, Available in 1.104.0+) Cluster local domain name, Default to `cluster.local`.
 A domain name consists of one or more sections separated by a decimal point (.), each of which is up to 63 characters long, and can be lowercase, numerals, and underscores (-), and must be lowercase or numerals at the beginning and end.
-* `custom_san` - (Optional, Available in 1.104.0+) Customize the certificate SAN, multiple IP or domain names are separated by English commas (,).
+* `custom_san` - (Optional, ForceNew, Available in 1.104.0+) Customize the certificate SAN, multiple IP or domain names are separated by English commas (,).
 * `user_ca` - (Optional, ForceNew) The path of customized CA cert, you can use this CA to sign client certs to connect your cluster.
-* `deletion_protection` - (Optional, Available in 1.104.0+)  Whether to enable cluster deletion protection.
+* `deletion_protection` - (Optional, ForceNew, Available in 1.104.0+)  Whether to enable cluster deletion protection.
 * `install_cloud_monitor` - (Optional) Install cloud monitor agent on ECS.
 Default to `true`.
 * `exclude_autoscaler_nodes` - (Optional, Available in 1.88.0+) Exclude autoscaler nodes from `worker_nodes`.
 Default to `false`.
 * `service_account_issuer` - (Optional, ForceNew, Available in 1.92.0+) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
 Set this to `"kubernetes.default.svc"` to enable the Token Volume Projection feature (requires specifying `api_audiences` as well).
 * `api_audiences` - (Optional, ForceNew, Available in 1.92.0+) A list of API audiences for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm).
 Set this to `["kubernetes.default.svc"]` if you want to enable the Token Volume Projection feature (requires specifying `service_account_issuer` as well.
 * `tags` - (Optional, Available in 1.97.0+) Default nil, A map of tags assigned to the kubernetes cluster .
 Detailed below.
-* `encryption_provider_key` - (Optional, Available in 1.104.0+) The disk encryption key.
+* `encryption_provider_key` - (Optional, ForceNew, Available in 1.104.0+) The disk encryption key.

 ##### runtime